Multidisciplinary learning through collective performance favors decentralization

-We begin by introducing neighborhood task performance as a learning pathway distinct from individual- and team-level learning pathways.
-Through this concept, we show three results.
-First, indirect social learning can either help or hurt performance depending on the task and team network structure.
+We begin by introducing neighborhood task performance, which formalizes the networked nature of mediated learning pathways and distinguishes them from other learning pathways.
+Through this concept, we investigate how network density and other properties affect team performance, showing three results.
+First, mediated learning can either help or hurt performance depending on the task and team network structure.
 Then, we show that densely-connected teams tend to perform better when ``exploiting'' (or refining) solutions, while sparsely-connected teams perform better when ``exploring'' (or innovating) new solutions---a finding that echoes other types of learning \cite{Lazer2007, Shore2015, Derex2016}.
-But contrary to other types of learning \cite{Mell2014, Kocak2022}, we show that \textit{decentralized} teams see greater performance benefits than other structures across a wide variety of tasks.
-This benefit likely arises because decentralization balances the benefits of dense and sparse teams across tasks.
+But contrary to other types of learning \cite{Mell2014, Kocak2022}, we show that \textit{decentralized} teams see greater performance benefits than other structures across a diverse set of tasks.
+This benefit likely arises because decentralization balances the benefits of dense and sparse teams on tasks with different qualities.
 We close with a discussion of implications for designing teams and limitations.